 In practice, this can be realised if modelling expected changes to liquidity always forms an integral part of the business plans built around the individual strategic ideas.
-Modelling is performed jointly by the Controlling and Treasury Directorate of the Company.
+Modelling is performed jointly by Controlling and the Strategic Asset and Liability Management Directorate (SALM) of the Company.

-The Company's operative Board members supervise the liquidity management processes, evaluate liquidity risks at both strategic and tactical level, under normal and stressed circumstances and in light of both financing and market risks, relying on the reports prepared by the responsible professional units (particularly Treasury and Controlling).
+The Company's operative Board members supervise the liquidity management processes, evaluate liquidity risks at both strategic and tactical level (involving the Treasury department into this latter), under normal and stressed circumstances and in light of both financing and market risks, relying on the reports prepared by the responsible professional units (particularly SALM and Controlling).
 This activity is performed in most detail by the Asset-Liability Committee (hereinafter referred to as: the "ALCO").